-One year ago I got really intoxicated at a stampede party and got into a physical altercation with someone who meant a lot to me.
+One year ago, I got really intoxicated at a stampede party and got into a physical altercation with someone who meant a lot to me.
 I blacked out and wasn’t thinking with my rational mind.
-After this day I chose to quit drinking and my life has completely changed since.
+After that day, I chose to quit drinking, and my life has completely changed since.

 Most of my life I have struggled with anxiety and one of the reasons I drank was to take the edge off in social settings.
 It gave me liquid courage to show up as “me” and not worry about being judged.